open-phytoliths/FAIR-phytoliths/README.md

 ## What does this project need?

+We need you! - This project relies on participation from the phytolith research community.

+There are a number of ways that you can get involved:
+* Fill in our survey [here]()
+* Contact us about getting involved in community building or the development of the guidelines.

 ## How can you get involved?

-Links to CoC and Contribution guidelines
+Please see our [contributors guidelines]() and [code of conduct]().

 ## Who are we?
+Our core team of contributors are (in alphabetical order): Juan José García-Granero, Emma Karoune, Carla Lancelotti, Marco Madella, Javier Ruiz-Perez.

 ## Get in touch

 Please feel free to get in touch with us by email at open.phytoliths@gmail.com or on [twitter](https://twitter.com/open_phytoliths).

 ## Find out more

-Link to documents (application conference abstract etc) Link to Emma's papers (and all the papers we are going to produce) Link to conference presentations (maybe share them oin Figshare or something similar?)
+* **Link to project documents** (to be added)
+* **Link to relevant papers:**
+  *  Zurro, D., Garcia-Granero, J.J., Lancelotti, C. and Madella, M. 2016.
+Directions in current and future phytolith research.
+Journal of Archaeological Science, 68: 112-117.
+DOI: 10.1016/j.jas.2015.11.014 - see [here](https://www.researchgate.net/publication/289367919_Directions_in_current_and_future_phytolith_research)
+  *  Karoune, E. 2020.
+Data from assessing open science practices in phytolith research.
+Journal of Open Archaeology Data, 8(1): 6.
+DOI: http://doi.org/10.5334/joad.67
+  *  Karoune, E. 2021.
+Assessing open science practices in phytolith research.
+Open Quaternary - pre-print can be seen [here](https://osf.io/fa7q3/).

+* **Link to conference presentations:** - (to be added)

 ## Thank you